unional/eslint-plugin-harmony/README.md

 They are adjusted to the style in harmony.
 Also, the configuration are simplified.

-Note that for `recommended-requiring-type-checking` you still need to specify `parserOptions.project`.
+Note that for `ts-recommended-requiring-type-checking` you still need to specify `parserOptions.project`.

 For more information, please check out [@typescript-eslint/eslint-plugin](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin).